 But if overused, it'll punish your skin with dryness and irritation.

-If you are new to certain acid, it’s suggested to start a low concentration and gradually increase the concentration as the adaptability of the skin increases.
+If you are new to certain acid, it’s suggested to start with a low concentration and gradually increase the concentration as the adaptability of the skin increases.

 Once you start to feel the effect, it’s better to stop increase concentration.